-Note 8 - New Accounting Standards
+Note 8 - New Accounting Standard

 On January 12, 2004, the Financial Accounting Standards Board (FASB) released FASB Staff Position No. FAS 106-1 (FSP 106-1), Accounting and Disclosure Requirements Related to the Medicare Prescription Drug, Improvement and Modernization Act of 2003.
 The Medicare Prescription Drug, Improvement and Modernization Act of 2003 (Medicare Act) was signed into law on December 8, 2003 and introduces a prescription drug benefit under Medicare and provides a federal subsidy to sponsors of certain retiree health care benefit plans.
-Uncertainties exist regarding the effects of the Medicare Act on PGE's accumulated postretirement benefit obligation and net postretirement benefit costs and the accounting for those effects, if any.
-Under FSP 106-1, plan sponsors are allowed to elect a one-time deferral of the accounting for the Medicare Act until the FASB issues specific authoritative accounting guidance regarding the federal subsidy.
-Amounts and disclosures related to PGE's accumulated postretirement benefit obligation and net postretirement benefit costs in the financial statements and accompanying notes do not reflect the effects of the Medicare Act on the plan
+Under FSP 106-1, plan sponsors were allowed to elect a one-time deferral of the accounting for the Medicare Act until the FASB issued specific authoritative accounting guidance regarding the federal subsidy.
+PGE elected this one-time deferral.

-On May 19, 2004, the FASB issued Staff Position No. FAS 106-2 (FSP 106-2), Accounting and Disclosure Requirements Related to the Medicare Prescription Drug, Improvement and Modernization Act of 2003, which is effective for the first interim period beginning after June 15, 2004 and will supersede FSP 106-1.
+On May 19, 2004, the FASB issued Staff Position No. FAS 106-2 (FSP 106-2), Accounting and Disclosure Requirements Related to the Medicare Prescription Drug, Improvement and Modernization Act of 2003, which was effective for the first interim period beginning after June 15, 2004 and superseded FSP 106-1.
 FSP 106-2 provides authoritative guidance on the accounting for the federal subsidy and specifies the disclosure requirements for employers who have adopted FSP 106-2.
-PGE is currently evaluating the impact of the application of FSP 106-2 but does not expect its adoption to have a material effect on the financial statements of the Company.
+PGE has determined that its retiree health care plans are not actuarially equivalent to the benefits provided under Medicare Part D and, therefore, is not eligible for the subsidy.
+The adoption of FSP 106-2 did not have a material effect on the financial statements of the Company.

-Note 9 - Credit Facilities and Debt
+Note 9 - Commitments